evortriede/LWC_Java/README.md

 Using LoRa, we often miss data when recording metrics.
 We are now suplementing the LoRa metrics by collecting metrics directly from the PLC at the WTP.
 This is done by the `com.lwc.ModbusDataRecorderService` program which is run as a service on the WTP PC.
 Also, since we now have a network connection to the WTP, this service can be run on any PC on the same network.

+### Update 2.1 - More metrics

+The `Current Monitor` (which lives in the WTP, monitoring the duty cycle of the pressure pump and transmitting metrics over LoRa) has been modified to write pressure pump and chlorine metrics to the PLC and the `com.lwc.ModbusDataRecorderService` program has been modified to read them along with the turbidity and tank level metrics that it was already reading.
+This makes these metrics available to any device on the network, which will aid in redundancy.

+Also, we lost the PC and Raspberry Pi that were recording the data in the remote location.
+They have been replaced by a dedicated Linux computer and the PC has been re-immaged with Linux as well.
+It will be relocated to the WTP where it will run the `com.lwc.ModbusDataRecorderService` program as a backup to the Linux computer in the remote location.

+Since we lost the PC that used to run the `com.lwc.CurrentRecorderService` program and the `com.lwc.ModbusDataRecorder` program is fulfilling the function of the `com.lwc.CurrentRecorderService` program, we no longer need to run it; however, we still need to run the programs to create the reports once a month.
+Currently, they are being run on a private PC, but they can be run on the PC at the WTP.

 ## Programs for the remote computer

 ### Installation